 About Relief Communications

-- Directing all public relations efforts to launch Historic Philadelphia, Inc.’s tourism initiative, Once Upon A Nation, which debuted Summer 2005 in Philadelphia’s historic district, continued with the opening (and ongoing operation) of Franklin Square in July 2006, with seasonal celebrations including the Philadelphia Chinese Lantern Festival and Electrical Spectacle Holiday Light Show.
+- Directing all public relations efforts to launch Historic Philadelphia, Inc.’s tourism initiative, Once Upon A Nation, which debuted Summer 2005 in Philadelphia’s historic district, continued with the opening (and ongoing operation) of Franklin Square in July 2006, with seasonal celebrations including the Philadelphia Chinese Lantern Festival and Electrical Spectacle Light Show.

 - Coordinating development and implementation of all communications strategies for AIDS Fund since 2004, including promotion of Black-Tie GayBINGO and AIDS Walk Philly.

 - Leading media outreach and communications strategies for current clients such as:

-- Fairmount Park Conservancy whose projects include creating and implementing a master plan for FDR Park, capital and program support in East and West Fairmount Park, Parkside Edge, Centennial Commons, and various programs to support and sustain all of Philadelphia’s parks;
+- Fairmount Park Conservancy whose projects include creating and implementing a comprehensive Park Plan for FDR Park, capital and program support in East and West Fairmount Park, Parkside Edge, Centennial Commons, and various programs to support and sustain all of Philadelphia’s parks;

 - Prevention Point Philadelphia, a public health and social services organization working at the intersection of drug use and poverty, which is the largest harm reduction operation in the country; and

 - Rebuilding Together Philadelphia, which preserves affordable homeownership and revitalizes neighborhoods using volunteer resources.

 - Creating strategic communications plans and media trainings for a variety of organizations such as The Barnes Foundation and the Free Library of Philadelphia.

 Through her work with numerous not-for-profits as staff, volunteer, and consultant, Cari has a unique perspective on their needs.
 In December 2017, Cari gave a TEDx talk, How to Make Your Story THE BIG STORY.
 In 2020, the Philadelphia Public Relations Association selected her for their prestigious Hall of Fame, and she was formally inducted in 2021.
 Recently, she served as a Peer Panelist for the Philadelphia Cultural Fund.
 In 2017, she received the “40 in 40” Award from WOMEN’S WAY.
 She has co-chaired several special event committees for The Career Wardrobe and now sits on its Advisory Board.
 She also lectures to communications students periodically at colleges and universities.
 Cari holds a B.A. in English from the University of Pennsylvania.
 A native of Savannah, Georgia, she lives in Old City Philadelphia with her husband and two children.